LicensePro

 How to Apply: Step-by-Step

-Check Houston Zoning Requirements
+Check Houston zoning requirements

 Collect all necessary paperwork including food handler course completion, online or in-person certification test, proof of passing score.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Protect Your Houston Business